 From people with busy jobs who don’t have time to work out to elderly people who are unable to perform any physical exercises, micro sessions of different kriyas can be designed to suit everyone’s needs.
 Over the Christmas-New Year break, I’ve prepared plans, for clients who are traveling, that can be done quickly, without mats, in their hotel rooms.
 This ensures they don’t break from their routine practice and that even while on vacation, their body remains supple and light.
 If you’ve never done yoga before, these quick sessions are a great way to ease yourself into the practice.

-To get you started, here are some 10-minute workout plans:
+To get you started, here are some 10 minute Yoga plans:

 A strenuous plan

-People between the age of 20 and 40 can benefit tremendously from this micro session.
+People between the age of 20 and 40 can benefit tremendously from this 10 minute yoga session.

 Each of the 12 poses in the Surya Namaskar have a specific benefit, including boosting cardiovascular health, improving blood circulation and digestion, toning arms, strengthening the spine and enhancing flexibility.
 When performed 5-6 times at a fast pace, it should take you 5-6 minutes.